Child and Family Outcomes Measurement

 Contact: Jani Kozlowski and Alissa Rauschjani.email@example.com firstname.lastname@example.org

 The purpose of the IDEA Early Childhood Inclusion Learning Community is to address and improve high-quality inclusive policies and practices for state and community early childhood systems and state leadership.
 It is open to coordinators, directors and staff from state-level IDEA Part C, Section 619 and other early childhood programs, as well as professional development and technical assistance projects.
-The content for the calls is organized around the nine recommendations of the HHS and ED Joint Policy Statement on Inclusion in Early Childhood Settings.
+The content for the calls is organized around the nine recommendations of the HHS and Department of Education joint Policy Statement on Inclusion in Early Childhood Settings.
 The community has focused on personnel/ workforce and professional development, policy development and implementation, reducing suspension and expulsion and will begin to address systems of support for social emotional development and early childhood mental health.